biolab/orange2/source/orangeplot/README.txt

-== How to build the OrangeGraph library and its python bindings: ==
+== How to build the orangeplot library and its python bindings: ==

 = Prerequisites =

-OrangeGraph uses CMake and SIP.
+orangeplot uses CMake and SIP.
 They are both free software and are included in most Linux distributions.
 They can also be downloaded from their sites:

 CMake: http://www.cmake.org/cmake/resources/software.html
 SIP: http://www.riverbankcomputing.co.uk/software/sip/download

-OrangeGraph also needs the Qt libraries and headers (the qt-dev or qt-devel packages on Linux) and PyQt.
+orangeplot also needs the Qt libraries and headers (the qt-dev or qt-devel packages on Linux) and PyQt.

 = Compilation =

-Follow the standard CMake instructions to compile OrangeGraph:
+Follow the standard CMake instructions to compile orangeplot:
- 1.a) Use the CMake GUI, and load the orangegraph directory from there.
+ 1.a) Use the CMake GUI, and load the orangeplot directory from there.
 	The build directory must be a new or empty directory, and is usually called build and placed inside the source directory.
 	This method is preferred as it asks you for your compiler settings.
  1.b) From the command line: run